leonardobertolani/temperatures/README.md

 <img width="595" alt="image" src="https://github.com/leonardobertolani/temperatures/assets/102794282/9807af79-4f09-44a8-87e2-ac215c8cedfc">
 </p>

 This concept presents a more **scalable** and **efficient** approach to the problem of finding the temperature variations over time, and represent the generalization of the previous exercises.

+# Optimizing the solution